captanlevi/named-entity-relation/README.md

  ### The CRF layer
  The CRF layer basically trains a matrix of shape ```n_tags*n_tags```.
 This matrix represents the transition probablity of going from i'th tag to j'th tag.

+ ### The loss function
+ The objective is to maximize the probablity of the path that leads to the correct answer and to minimize the others.